ftchirou/faical.dev/src/spaced-repetition-swift-2/README.md

     // The user did not answer correctly but could recall the correct response. case incorrectButRecalled = 1

-    // The user did not answer correctly but the correct answer seemed easy to recall. case incorrectButRecalledWithDifficulty = 2
+    // The user did not answer correctly but the correct answer could be recalled with some hesitation. case incorrectButRecalledWithHesitation = 2

     // The user recalled the correct response, but with serious difficulty. case correctButRecalledWithDifficulty = 3